ArjunPraveen/SLCM-Reader/README.md

 # Slcm-Reader
-Obtain marks  from slcm  in a clean format
+Obtain your attendance and marks from slcm without opening your browser.